 8. How to Control a Nest Thermostat from a Phone

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+Nest thermostats can be controlled by your Google Home app, accessible through your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat and then select Settings.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, find your Thermostat and then select Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
 This will display your preset Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it presents a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it uses.
+• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+When choosing this option, it will show a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
 After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

 A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and existing setup to see which Nest model is compatible with your system.
+The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and current setup to see which Nest model works with your system.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Don't forget, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.